NVIDIA-Merlin/NVTabular/examples/getting-started-movielens/inference-HugeCTR/README.md

 tritonserver --model-repository=/model/models/ --backend-config=hugectr,movielens=/model/models/movielens/1/movielens.json --backend-config=hugectr,supportlonglong=true --model-control-mode=explicit
 ```

 After you start Triton you will see output on the console showing the server starting up.
-At this stage it does not load any model, you will load the `movielens_ens` model in the  `movielens-HugeCTR-inference` notebook to be able to send the request.
+At this stage it does not load any model, you will load the `movielens_ens` model in the  `Triton-Inference-with-HugeCTR` notebook to be able to send the request.
 All the models should load successfully.
 If a model fails to load the status will report the failure and a reason for the failure.

-Once the models are successfully loaded, you can run the `movielens-HugeCTR-inference` notebook to send requests to the Triton IS.
-Note that, by default Triton will not start if models are not loaded successfully.
+Once the models are successfully loaded, you can send requests to the Triton IS.